thejimmyg/gateway-lite/README.md

 In both cases you should see `world!`.

-Now you'll need to get HTTPS certificates.

-Whilst you run these next commands you must keep the server running.
-The easiest way to do that is to restart the server in daemon mode.
+You can now restart the server in daemon mode.
 Press `Ctrl+C` and wait a few seconds to safely stop the server, then run:

 ```
 docker-compose up -d